-I’ve been to three buffets in Vegas and must say that I like the one at The Bellagio the best.
+I’ve been to three buffets in Vegas, and must say that I like the one at the Bellagio the best.
 The selection is huge, the food delicious, the price right.
-You can get everything from breakfast to salads to king crab to sushi to sandwiches to everything in between.
+You can get everything from breakfast to salads to king crab to sushi to sandwiches and everything in between.
 (I personally love the French toast here.)
 Really, what else do you need but sushi followed by French toast followed by eggs at 3am?
 Not much!

 Other good buffets in Vegas include Paris, Aria, and Monte Carlo.